Operating system: 64-bit Windows 10 - 11, Apple macOS 11 - 14., or 64-bit Linux with at least glibc 2.31.

 One Windows 8.1 user reported he needed to change the following in the Compatibility tab of the Properties for the Shotcut icon/exe: Run in compatibility mode for “Windows XP (Service Pack 2)”, and “Run this program as administrator.”
 However, not every one needs to do that, and we are not sure why he needed it.

 If you just want to save your changes to re-open it later in Shotcut, you can save your project as a MLT XML file by clicking Save on the toolbar at the top of the window.
-If you want to upload the video to a web site or somehow share the result with someone as separate video file, then click Encode on the toolbar, which opens or raises the Encode panel.
-In the Encode panel, there are 3 basic steps:
+If you want to upload the video to a web site or somehow share the result with someone as separate video file, then click Export on the toolbar, which opens or raises the Export panel.
+In the Export panel, there are 3 basic steps:

 It all depends; that is why there are so many of them!
 But here are some suggestions:

 You can also create text with an external program as an image with an alpha channel and composite it.
 To composite, you add a video track to the Timeline to use as a layer.
-Make sure the C button in the new track’s header is “on” to enable compositing.
-Finally, you open an image, set its Properties to adjust duration or enable an image sequence, add it to the new video track, and further adjust its position and duration as-needed.
-You might also want to apply the Size & Position filter to the image clip.
+Then, you open an image, set its Properties to adjust duration or enable an image sequence, add it to the new video track, and further adjust its position and duration as-needed.
+You might also want to apply the Size, Position & Rotate filter to the image clip.
 The image file formats that support an alpha channel are PNG, SVG, and TGA.
 You can also use Quicktime Animation format.
 There are many tools that can create images with alpha channels for this purpose.
-Some of them include GIMP, Inkscape, Krita, Paint.NET, Photoshop, etc. For animation, consider Blender and Synfig.
+Some of them include GIMP, Inkscape, Krita, Paint.NET, etc. For animation, consider Blender and Synfig.

 Some formats and compression methods simply make it take longer.
 In the Settings menu set Interpolation to Nearest Neighbor.
 This setting not only affects the quality of image scaling but also the accuracy of seeking.
 Please be aware that this setting may cause seeking to become less accurate resulting in some frames repeating when stepping frame-by-frame backwards or the first several frames in the forward direction immediately after a seek.